Servers include web, application, database, and file servers. Each type serves a distinct purpose. They host websites and manage data and apps.

 Some well-known application servers include:

-- Apache Tomcat – Often used for Java applications
+- Apache Tomcat: Often used for Java applications

-- Microsoft IIS – Integrated with Windows servers
+- Microsoft IIS integrated with Windows servers

-- WildFly – Known for its scalability
+- WildFly: Known for its scalability

 Here are common use cases:

-- E-commerce sites – Manage user carts and payments
+- E-commerce sites: Manage user carts and payments

-- Financial applications – Process transactions securely
+- Financial applications: Process transactions securely

-- Social networks – Update feeds and user interactions
+- Social networks: update feeds and user interactions

 File Servers: Centralized Data Storage Solutions

 File servers play a crucial role in today’s digital world.
 They act as the beating heart of a network’s data storage.
 Imagine a treasure chest where all your digital gold is safe and sound.
 That’s what file servers do.
-They keep all the files in one place for easy access.
-Let’s dive into why they are so important and the common ways they are set up.

 Importance In Network Architecture